teefax/php-resque-pool/README.md

     resque    13875 13858  0 13:44 ?
 S      0:00  \_ resque-1.0: Waiting for foo,bar,baz
     resque    13876 13858  0 13:44 ?
 S      0:00  \_ resque-1.0: Forked 7485 at 1280343255
     resque     7485 13876  0 14:54 ?
 S      0:00      \_ resque-1.0: Processing bar since 1280343254

+You can get similar output with pstree, or on some systems with `ps auxd | grep [r]esque`

 Running as a daemon will currently output to stdout, although this will be configurable in the future.